 Investors eligible to participate in Vanguard Investor Choice based on their fund holdings will be invited to do so.
 Eligible investors may receive an invitation based on their communication delivery method preference on record with their broker or custodian.
 Vanguard will continue to provide updates on upcoming pilots as we expand the pilot program to additional funds and new investors.

-The Vanguard-Advised Funds Policy, which is administered by Vanguard Investment Stewardship, will vote the proportionate shares of participating investors in accordance with the guidelines adopted by each fund’s board and in a manner that seeks to maximize long-term shareholder returns by focusing on principles of good corporate governance.
+The proportionate shares of participating investors that select the Vanguard-Advised Funds Policy, which is administered by Vanguard Investment Stewardship, will be voted in accordance with the proxy voting policy recommendations that have been adopted by the Fund’s Board of Trustees.
+This policy seeks to maximize long-term shareholder returns by focusing on certain principles of good corporate governance associated with long-term shareholder returns.

 Investors who participated in the pilot program helped direct how their equity index funds voted at select company shareholder meetings during the pilot period.
 Details of proxy votes cast by the funds included within the Vanguard Investor Choice can be found here.